airborne-commando/OPSEC-OSINT-Tools/README.md

 ## People search tools (in the states):

-**DISCLAIMER: Most of the email info found on these sites appear to be from a databrech from long ago; subjects on these sites can and possibly will still use their email found on these sites as people will rarely change email providers due to TFA + password managers unless if the email itself has been compromised in any way, shape, or form OR if they've changed emails due to harrasment, spam, etc etc.**
+**DISCLAIMER: Most of the email info found on these sites appear to be from a databrech from long ago; subjects on these sites can and possibly will still use their email found on these sites as people will rarely change email providers due to TFA + password managers unless if the email itself has been compromised in any way, shape, or form OR if they've changed emails due to harassment, spam, etc etc.**

 ---